Baker, Yogi, Car Girl, Spy

 Out of the left lane, I know.
 I’ve been car girl for my entire life.
 My real job combines my journalism experience and love affair with classic cars, and I fully plan to follow the industry for the rest of my career.

 I love classic cars.
 I love modern cars, racecars, custom cars and weird cars.
-Cars, to me, are an unapologetic telling of history – design, innovation, engineering and economy.
-They tell of international politics (OPEC), safety evolution (seatbelts, airbags and car seats), and the changing dynamic of the consuming public, (Ford Mustang).
+Cars, to me, are an unapologetic telling of history – design, innovation, engineering, and economy.
+They tell of international politics (OPEC), safety evolution (seatbelts, airbags, and car seats), and the changing dynamic of the consuming public, (Ford Mustang).
 Cars haven’t been around all that long, and yet, their history is horizontal, covering the globe ten times over and circling through regions of America, eras of war, and times of economic hardships and successes.

-Classic cars really tell stories – the Volvo Station Wagon I drove during the summers I worked at sleep away camp, the hand me down Cadillac my boyfriend moved down from Boston in.
+Classic cars really tell stories – the Volvo Station Wagon I drove during the summers I worked at sleep-away camp, the hand me down Cadillac my boyfriend moved down from Boston in.
 Cars are both personal and global, unique to every family, and universal in their importance.
 I could wax on ad nausea about my love for the evolution of style and design, amazing women racers, and the woven history of the world and the internal combustion engine.

 But why does it matter?
 Well, for one – I get to put really cool cars in my stories.
-My twenty-four year education (my dad brought me to classic car shows in a stroller…) has given me insight in the personalities associated with cars, which betters helps me understand the character I’m writing.
+My twenty-six-year education (my dad brought me to classic car shows in a stroller…) has given me insight into the personalities associated with cars, which betters helps me understand the character I’m writing.
 A hero who drives a BMW is going to be a whole lot different from one who drives a Jeep.
 A guy with a 1960s Corvette isn’t the same guy with a brand new C7 Corvette, onward and upward.